Bullet Train Explosion

 Bullet Train Explosion (新幹線大爆破, Shinkansen Daibakuha) is a 2025 Japanese action thriller film directed by Shinji Higuchi and starring Tsuyoshi Kusanagi, Kanata Hosoda, Non, Takumi Saitoh, Machiko Ono, Jun Kaname and Hana Toyoshima.
 A sequel to the 1975 film The Bullet Train, the film premiered on Netflix on 23 April 2025.

 Plot

-Hayabusa 60 (5060B) is an E5 Series Shinkansen bound from Shin-Aomori to Tokyo, under the supervision of first-line manager Kazuya Takaichi.
-Shortly after the train's departure, an anonymous caller contacts the JR East headquarters in Tokyo, saying they have planted a bomb on the train that will explode if it slows down below 100 km/h.
-After the bomber destroys a nearby freight train, JR East orders all trains on the Tōhoku Shinkansen stopped to clear a path for Hayabusa 60, whose driver Chika Matsumoto is ordered to pass through all stations and stay above 100 km/h, while keeping the bomb a secret to the passengers.
+An H5 Series Shinkansen operating the Hayabusa 60 service to Tokyo departs Shin-Aomori under the supervision of first-line manager Kazuya Takaichi.
+Shortly after the train's departure, someone contacts the JR East headquarters, claiming they have planted a bomb on the train that will explode if it slows down below 100 km/h.
+To prove the threat's legitimacy, a similar bomb is detonated on a nearby freight train, prompting JR East to stop all trains on the Tōhoku Shinkansen line to make way for Hayabusa 60, whose driver, Chika Matsumoto, is ordered to pass through all stations and maintain the train's speed at 120 km/h.